eugenp/tutorials/spring-5-webflux/README.md

 ## Spring 5 WebFlux

-This module contains articles regarding the WebFlux framework provided as part of Spring 5
+This module contains articles about the Spring 5 WebFlux framework

 ## Relevant articles: